TomCarr/ContinuousClocks/README.md

 Some continuous traits (e.g. longevity) are known to be associated with molecular substitution rates.
 Continuous traits are also useful because they retain a consistent phylogenetic signal regardless of the rate at which they evolve - i.e. they do not become saturated ([Parins-Fukuchi 2018](https://doi.org/10.1093/sysbio/syx072)).

-The models outlined below are still being developed, but are designed to use these useful characteristics of continuous traits as a means get better estimates of molecular substitution rates (and therefore divergence times).
+The models outlined below are still being developed, but are designed to use these useful characteristics of continuous traits as a means of getting better estimates of molecular substitution rates (and therefore divergence times).

 ## Outline